bbcawodu/careadvisors-backend/docs/API_Version_2/Consumer_Backend_API.md

                                         "first_name": String (Required when "Consumer Database ID" is omitted), "last_name": String (Required when "Consumer Database ID" is omitted), "Consumer Database ID": Integer (Required when "first_name" and "last_name" are omitted)
-                                     },
+                                        "force_create_consumer": Boolean (Set to True to create new Consumer instance despite possible matches in db), },
                 "cps_location": String (Must be the name of a NavMetricsLocation instance with cps_location=True), "apt_date": {